Phan Văn Giang: High posts

 His rise through the ranks continued with appointments such as Deputy Chief of Staff, Division Commander, and Secretary of the Party Committee.
 Notably, he was promoted to Major General in August 2010 and later to Lieutenant General in September 2013.
 Giang's leadership was further recognized when he was elected to the Central Committee of the Communist Party of Vietnam in January 2016.
 Subsequently, he assumed roles such as Deputy Minister of National Defense and Chief of General Staff of the Vietnam People's Army.
 In April 2021, he was appointed Deputy Secretary of the Central Military Commission and Minister of National Defense.
 Beyond his military and political roles, Giang has also been involved in national committees, including leadership positions in COVID-19 prevention and control efforts.

+Defence Minister and General Giang met United States Secretary of Defense Pete Hegseth in 2025.

+In April 2026, Phan Văn Giang was appointed Deputy Prime Minister.